Effects of exchange and weak Dzyaloshinsky-Moriya anisotropies on thermodynamic characteristics of spin-gapped magnets: Explicit expressions for some thermodynamic parameters

 \section{Explicit expressions for some thermodynamic parameters}

-As it is shown in Section II the physics of the cases with and without anisotropies is quite different.
-In the presence of DM interaction all useful expressions for physical observables may be found by setting $\xi=i$ in equations (\ref{eq:X10}) and (\ref{eq:X20}) which to be solved by restriction $X_1\geq0$, $X_2 \geq 0$.
-However, when DM is absent ($\gamma'=0, \gamma \neq0$), one must be aware of Hugenholtz- Pines (HP) theorem \cite{HP} which holds in the limit $\gamma \rightarrow 0$.
+As shown in Section II the physics of the cases with and without anisotropies are quite different.
+In the presence of DM interaction all useful expressions for physical observables may be found by setting $\xi=i$ in Eqs.\,(\ref{eq:X10}) and (\ref{eq:X20}) which are to be solved with the restrictions $X_1\geq0$, $X_2 \geq 0$.
+However, when DM is absent ($\gamma'=0, \gamma \neq0$), one must be aware of the Hugenholtz-Pines (HP) theorem\cite{HP} which holds in the limit $\gamma \rightarrow 0$.
 Below, we discuss these two cases separately.